Below the Belt: Doctors, Debate, and the Ongoing American Discussion of Routine Neonatal Male Circumcision

 This article will discuss the routine circumcision of male newborns, infants, and children in the hospitals of the United States.
 Currently, somewhere between 60% and 70% of males born in the United States are circumcised, typically during the first few days after birth.1 Because its medical benefits are uncertain and the procedure is not without risks (although they are low), this practice is exceptionally controversial.
 Also controversial is the fact that the routine, nonritual circumcision of baby boys is a uniquely American practice.
 In Gentile America, male circumcision is not a recognized mark of group membership or rite of passage as it is for many cultures on every continent.
 The American practice, when not necessitated by cultural traditions, manifests as an indicated medical procedure that is beneficial for the patient.
 It must be so, surgeons should not remove healthy organs from minors without cause; doing so challenges a guiding principle in Western medicine: primum non nocere (first, do no harm).

 I do not intend to lead an assault against the American medical establishment.
 There is no reason to believe that a conspiracy against the American foreskin exists.
 Nor do I wish to analyze the religious and cultural practices of circumcision; they have far different histories and issues surrounding their continuance.
-My intention is to "map out" the controversy surrounding Gentile American circumcision, listen to what each side is saying, and determine what may compel them to have the opinions they do.
+My intention is to map out the controversy surrounding Gentile American circumcision, listen to what each side is saying, and determine what may compel them to have the opinions they do.
 To achieve this goal, I have reviewed the medical literature of the past 10 years, and further when needed.
 However, this article will not present an intensive literature review of every scientific study performed during the past 10 years concerning circumcision, although most are present here.
-Excellent reviews have been published by the American Academy of Pediatrics Task Force on Circumcision (1999) and the Canadian Pediatric Society Fetus and Newborn Committee (1996).
+Excellent reviews have been published by the American Academy of Pediatrics Task Force on Circumcision (1999) and the Canadian Pediatric Society Fetus and Newborn Committee (External link 1996).
 To develop their policies, the major pediatric organizations undertake exhaustive literature reviews and attempt to discern whether a consensus exists within the scientific community.
 Their policies are largely informed by these studies.

 The framework for this article will be the policy statements given by the American Academy of Pediatrics Task Force on Circumcision.
 The first was released in Pediatrics, the journal of the organization, in August 1989.
 The second was released in March 1999.
 After describing the circumcision procedure and its history in the United States, I will compare the two policy statements.
 How did we arrive at the 1989 statement?
 What changes in medical knowledge warranted a new statement to be released in 1999?
 To help answer these two questions and develop a context in which to consider them, I have followed circumcision over the past 10 years in a number of journals, including Pediatrics, the New England Journal of Medicine, the Journal of the American Medical Association, Lancet, and American Family Physician.2 Articles from other journals and outside this time period will also be used, and I have consulted historical works that deal with the practice.